Sitecore/Sitecore-Information-Service/DETAILS.md

 The DefaultPackage is the default NuGet package that will be installed by Patch Creator when this module is selected.
 Obviously, it must be a combination of Alias and the Assembly file name that is presented in all revisions of the product.

-Every version of the product must be represented by

-* the `Products/<product name>/<product version>` directory

-Every revision of the product version must be represented by
+Every release of the product must be represented by

-* the `Products/<product name>/<product version>/<product revison>.json` file that follows the format according to this example:
+* the `Products/<product name>/<product version>.json` file that follows the format according to this example:

 ```
 {
   "Label": "Update-3",
   "Date": "2015-04-30",
-  "Update": "3",
+  "Revision": "150429",
   "Distributions": {
     "default": {
       "Downloads": {